 This was how my mother was raised.
 Even though she lived in Brighton Beach, she was not allowed to go swimming on a Saturday.
 Years later, she would enviously recall passing children on the beach while on her way to schul.
 Nevertheless, she was very proud of her Jewish heritage and even worked as a Hebrew school teacher early in her career.

 Once I joined the Army, I discovered many Soldiers did so for the same idealistic reasons as I: to make a difference and be part of something bigger than themselves.
 (Imagine my surprise when I heard these exact words on an Army commercial!)
 I saw how military men and women are taken for granted.
-But I think this is exactly the type of luxury they’re fighting for.
+But I think this is exactly the type of luxury we fight for.

 My family’s potential would not have been evident to the Nazis.
 They never gave Jews the opportunity to demonstrate otherwise.
 They wanted an easy “solution” and a place to vent their anger.
 Demonizing and dehumanizing Jews provided a scapegoat for Germany’s economic woes.

 We are Americans, but we’re human beings first, just as capable of heinous acts as the Nazis.
 Why?
 Because it’s easier, less complicated to externalize problems.
 As I frequently tell my patients, “there’s no such thing as a wrong or bad feeling.”
 However, you’re still responsible for how you manage and express those feelings.
 Unfortunately, this requires insight and a “toolbox” of coping skills most Americans don’t have.
-This is the cost of a society that stigmatizes mental health.
+This is the cost of a society that ignores mental health.

-The families split apart and locked in cages at the Southern Border are also human beings, full of potential like my family – if Donald Trump and his supporters choose to see it.
+The families split apart and locked in cages at the Southern Border are also human beings, full of potential like my family – but Donald Trump and his supporters choose not to see it.